-This simple Queen Anne house, a highly orchestrated juxtaposed of massing and detail typical of Edward I. Nickerson, has an unknown yet national reputation, thanks to Broadway set designer Eugene Lee, a nearby resident.
-Lee used this house as the central image for the turn-of-the-century family who reside in Westchester County, New York, and play a central role in the Broadway play “Ragtime.”
+This ample Queen Anne house, a highly orchestrated juxtaposition of massing and detail typical of Nickerson’s work, has a largely unrecognized national reputation, thanks to Broadway set designer Eugene Lee, a nearby resident.
+Lee used a picture of this house as the central image for the turn-of-the-century family who reside in Westchester County, New York, and play a central role in the Broadway musical, “Ragtime.”
 Thanks to the touring company, hundreds of thousands of people have seen the image of this house, without knowing its source.
-But how appropriate, for it perfectly conjures up the image of turn-of-the-century White Anglo-Saxon Protestant affluence.
+But how appropriate, for it perfectly conjures up the image of that era’s white Anglo-Saxon Protestant affluence.

 The interior is organized around a large central stair-hall, a configuration that Providence has continued to prefer since its introduction in the middle of the 18th century.
 While the overall spatial configuration is traditional, ornamentation is up-to-date Queen Anne, enjoying the height of its popularity in the late 1880s, as seen in the elaborate two-story mantels in the dining room and front parlor.
 The parlor itself is enlarged from its original configuration to include the space once part of a wraparound front porch.

 Arnold was the treasurer of the Rumford Chemical Works, Rhode Island’s pre-eminent late 19th- and 20th-century producer of leavening products.